 Tx_Impulse_Input ”IBIS7.0”is changed to “Downstream”, with no change of usage

 Tx_Impulse_Input ”DoNotCare” is changed to “Upstream”, the impulse matrix column 1 input shall be the cumulative Impulse Response of all upstream channels.
 This will normally be a Unit Impulse Response if the Tx is a terminal Tx.
 If the Tx is a Redriver Tx, the impulse matrix column 1 input shall be the column 1 impulse response of output of the Redriver’s Rx.

+BIRD211.3 includes the following changes:

+For normal flows, revert to IBIS 7.0 flows.

+In the normal time-domain flow, reorganize sections about deconvolution and the handling of the case where Tx has GetWave and Rx does not.
+Add the section about the method of determining the Rx filter using a unit impulse response aggressor column.

+For Retimer flows, revert to IBIS 7.0 flows.

+For channel 1 (upstream) Tx1 and Rx 1 Init steps in Redriver flows, revert to IBIS 7.0 flows.